Skip to main content

 How Batching Works

-HyperIndex will create an ordered batch of events from its in memory queue
+1. Batch Creation: HyperIndex creates an ordered batch of events from the event buffer accumulated in memory

-All loader functions will be run concurrently for the batch.
+2. Preload Phase: All loader functions run concurrently for the entire batch.
+This is called the Preload phase.

-On each event of the batch its loader will be run a second time and then pass the result to the handler.
-This step is sequential.
+3. Sequential Processing: For each event in the batch, its loader runs a second time and then passes the result to the handler.
+This step is sequential to maintain order.

-For our 5,000 transfer events example, this reduces database roundtrips from 10,000 to just 2!
+For our 5,000 transfer events example, this reduces database roundtrips from 10,000 total calls to just 2!

 Advanced Loader Techniques